virajdalvi/EventVIP/README.md

 # EventVIP

-All in one Event Management Solution which covers the aspects of event management such as Task Management, Team Management & Promotion made using Django.
+All in one Event Management Solution which covers the aspects of event management such as Task Management, Team Management & Promotion made using Django, HTML, CSS, Javascript, Postgressql.

 # Abstract

-The event management system (EventVIP) is a mobile friendly web app developed for seamless arrangements of events and other celebrations.
-Managing Tasks, Works & Promotion are the two most important tasks of any Event Lead or Event Head; EventVIP being the Event system provides them the tools because which they can handle their events smoothly.
+EventVIP being the Event Management system provides them the tools because which they can handle their events smoothly.
 In this web app, Event Head can create their events, teams and he can even assign descriptive tasks to every individual team member within just a few clicks.

-EventVIP has sections for coordinators also where they will get their tasks after logging into the app this helps them in managing their all tasks after completion of tasks the coordinator will confirm on same app and the status of the task will be update on event head's dashboard automatically.
+EventVIP has sections for coordinators also where they will get their tasks after logging into the app this helps them in managing their all tasks after completion of tasks the coordinator will confirm on same webapp and the status of the task will be update on event head's dashboard automatically.
 The EventVIP also gives the option of promotion; from promotion tab your event will be seen by other individuals on the platform.

 EventVIP is built to bring the efficiency in the workflow of the events.
 By the usage of EventVIP one can save a lot of time and focus only on work.management.